-AmCham EU is interested in seeing the US and EU cooperate in encouraging application and enforcement of WTO principles globally.
-While the Doha Development Round may not be progressing at the moment, we continue to strongly support the WTO and believe the multilateral approach remains the best means to achieve gains for jobs and growth, within the US and EU and more globally.
-In addition, there are some elements of the DDA that can be picked up and progressed through bilateral, pluri-laterals, etc., and we would encourage the US and EU to look at such issues more closely.
+Third countries: AmCham EU is interested in seeing the EU and US cooperate in encouraging application and enforcement of WTO principles globally.
+While the Doha Development Round (DDA) may not be progressing at the moment, we continue to strongly support the WTO and believe the multilateral approach remains the best means to achieve gains for jobs and growth, within the EU and US, and more globally.
+In addition, there are some elements of the DDA that can be picked up and progressed through bilateral and pluri-lateral agreements etc., and we would encourage the EU and US to look at such issues more closely.

-For example, US and EU negotiators should take the lead on freeing trade for clean technology.
-US-EU tariffs on clean technologies should be eliminated; US-EU standards and norms governing this sector should be recognised as equivalent and public procurement should be more open to these technologies on both sides of the Atlantic.
+For example, EU and US negotiators should take the lead on freeing trade for clean technology.
+US-EU tariffs on clean technologies should be eliminated; EU-US standards and norms governing this sector should be recognised as equivalent, and public procurement should be more open to these technologies on both sides of the Atlantic.